ericPantarotto/react_completeGuide/_notes/notes.md

 - slice()  => https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice
 - splice()  => https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice

+## React Essentials: Components, JSX, Props, State & More

+### It's all about Components

+So React apps are in the end built by combining Components.

+A component wraps:

+- HTML
+- CSS
+- JavaScript Logic

+**<span style='color: #495fcb'> Note:** And together, those languages and code pieces then define and control a part of the UI.

+This allows you, the developer, to split up complex user interfaces into smaller, more manageable parts, which, at least potentially, may also be reused in different places of the UI.

+#### Why Components?

+- Reusable Building blocks: Create small building blocks & Compose the UI from them.
+  If needed: Reuse a building block in different parts of the UI
+- Related Code lives together: HTML + CSS + JS.
+Since JS influences the output, storing JS  + HTML together makes sense
+- separation of concerns: different components handle different data & logic. vastly simplifies the process of working on complex apps.

 <!---
 [comment]: it works with text, you can rename it how you want